afnansyed/Cue-Cetera/README.md

 - To connect the frontend to the backend we are using a combination of Firebase, Firebase Functions, and Google Cloud Run to convert the video to image frames.
 The ML model we are using is a Tflite model to make the predictions on the frontend.

 - We installed Flutter and Android Studio on the CpE Lab Comupter which gives us a better access with Android device emulator.
 However, since this is a lab computer we had to gain administrative access for many steps from Instructor Carsten.
 We are setting up to testing with a physical android tablet to run our app as it might be more convenient and help with debugging such as catching gliches.
 We have access to a Samsung Galexy Tab 4.
 But since it is an older model we might run into some compatibility issues and so, we as a team will look into pitching in to invest in an android device.

+- As of the Beta build, model predictions have been fully integrated.
+Before forming a prediction on a frame, [Google ML Kit's Face Detection](https://developers.google.com/ml-kit/vision/face-detection) was used to check if a face was present in the frame.
+Currently, if a face is not detected it will set the emotion as neutral.
+If a face is detected it will be sent to be classified by our custom model.
+The model has been packaged into a Tflite file and Flutter's [Tflite package](https://pub.dev/packages/tflite) has been used to form a prediction on each frame.
+	- The output is stored in a map with the Timestamp being a key and the classification being the value which is then converted to the Timestamp Class to display on the results display page.
+The model is currently downloaded separately and added to assets, but Firebase ML will be integrated in the next build to prevent this extra step.
 - Emmulator used below: Google Pixel 6